processing/p5.js-website/docs/content_overview.md

 All original examples (created new for p5.js) since 2024 are collectively attributed to p5.js Contributors under the CC-BY-NC-SA 4.0 license.
 However, examples that build on prior work (under a compatible license) can be attributed in more detail, to make sure that authorship is clear in citation, and code history is available to viewers.

-To add attribution, you can use the following block in the headers, listing in chronological order all arrtibutions.
+To add attribution, you can use the following block in the headers, listing in **chronological** order all attribution.
 Below is the example from `examples/animation-and-variables-conditions/`:

 ```yaml
 remix: